Astrobio Cubesat

 Units or mass 3U

-Status Operational?
-(Initial radio amateur reports and undated website post that reset changed the frequency and power of transmitter but SatNOGS reports with data seem to be continuing as of 2022-12-20)
+Status Was operational?
+(Initial radio amateur reports and undated website post that reset changed the frequency and power of transmitter but SatNOGS reports with data seem to be continuing as of 2023-12-04.
+Operational phase of the mission is complete as per IAC2023 paper.)

 Launched 2022-07-13